First Italian War of Independence: Beginning of the Austrian offensive

-At dawn on 22 July 1848, the Austrian 3rd corps of Thurn attacked from the north of Rivoli, at the extreme left of the Piedmontese formation.
-They were met by the forces of De Sonnaz from the south, which stood firm and then counterattacked.
+At dawn on 22 July 1848, the Austrian 3rd Corps of Thurn attacked from the north of Rivoli, at the extreme left of the Piedmontese formation.
+They were met by the forces of de Sonnaz from the south, which stood firm and then counterattacked.

 However, at 7:30 on 23 July, Radetzky launched a massive attack on the Mincio between Sona and Sommacampagna.
-The 1st and 2nd corps led the advance and encountered a tenacious but doomed resistance.
+The 1st and 2nd Corps led the advance and encountered a tenacious but doomed resistance.
 By noon, the Austrians had gained the strongpoints that the Italians had been holding for the last three months or so.
-Thus, in the afternoon of 23 July, the 2nd armed corps of De Sonnaz was all in retreat.
+Thus, in the afternoon of 23 July, the 2nd Army Corps of de Sonnaz was all in retreat.
 In the evening almost all of them gathered at Cavalcaselle, a little east of Peschiera.

 At 4pm on 23 July, the Austrians cautiously crossed the Mincio at Salionze (between Peschiera and Monzambano).
-The next morning they defeated the troops of De Sonnaz, which were very tired from the march, once more.
+The next morning they defeated the troops of de Sonnaz, which were very tired from the march, once more.

 In the afternoon of 24 July, the Austrians occupied the crossings over the Mincio at Salionze, Monzambano, and Veleggio.
 Simultaneously, at 4:30pm, Piedmontese forces under Bava returned to the left bank of the Mincio from Mantua and attacked the left flank of the Austrian advance force.
 The battle took place at Staffalo, between Sommacampagna and Custoza, whose high points were all occupied by the Piedmontese.
 In his efforts to cross the Mincio quickly, Radetzky thus came under threat on both banks, but as soon as he noticed the situation, he recalled the columns that had already crossed the river.